K0I05/esp32-s3/README.md

 Supported components include the following:

 - `Data-Logger`: A user friendly table based data logging component for measurement and control use-cases.
 See Data-Logger examples for more details, see readme file in the component folder.
-- `NVS`: A component extension that simplifies the process of reading and writing information to non-volatile storage (NVS).
+- `NVS Ext`: A component extension that simplifies the process of reading and writing information to non-volatile storage (NVS).
 See readme file in the component folder.